gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 class="align-center" alt="Placeholder: Food Tent Photo">

-In the past, Fukuoka was the residential area for the Samurai class; Hakata, the mercantile (is that the right word?) class.
-In Japan, these two groups historically didn't get along but Fukuoka's Samurai, largely due to the geographical separation, were able to not-be-jerks to the merchants of Hakata and instead would just buy their wares, goods, and services.
+In the past, Fukuoka was the residential area for the Samurai class; Hakata, the mercantiles. (is that the right word?).
+In Japan, these two groups historically didn't get along but Fukuoka's Samurai, largely due to the geographical separation, were able to not-be-jerks to the merchants of Hakata Instead they would just buy their goods and services like restaurants.

-The "Fukuoka dish" is ramen.
-Specifically, "Hakata Style" which is very hearty (re: fatty & oily) and a bit spicy (by Japanese standards, ie: not very).
+Speaking of food, the "Fukuoka dish" is ramen.
+Specifically "Hakata Style" which is very hearty (re: fatty & oily) and a bit spicy (by Japanese standards, ie: not very).
 The only ramen I sampled happened to be a chain restaurant (whoops!) but it was still _very_ good!

 <img src="https://i.imgur.com/GndJ8Vj.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Ramen Photo">